Diseases of the brain

 Table 1.
 Number of patients in USA suffering from some selected neurodegenerative disorders

 Parkinson’s disease (PD) is the second most common neurological disease.
 Age is the main risk factor, only 4% of the patients are under the age of 50 years, the rate is higher for men than female.
-Tremor, rigidity and bradykinesia were traditionally the three mayor motor symptoms associated with PD.
+Tremor, rigidity and bradykinesia were traditionally the three major motor symptoms associated with PD.
 Later, asymmetry, resting tremor and response to levodopa (dopamine precursor which increases the level of dopamine in the brain) treatment were added as important characteristics of PD.
 Death of dopaminergic neurons in the Substantia nigra is the main cause of motor control problems.
 The reason and process behind the loss of neuronal function is not yet fully understood.
 Genetics seems to play a role since α-synuclein (SNCA) has been associated with cases of PD.
 Other genes suggested to be involved in PD, are leucine-rich repeat kinase 2 (LRRK2) and PTEN-induced kinase 1 (PINK1).
 It is proposed that the traditional motor associated symptoms of PD are more related to the late PD stage, while other areas of the brain might be affected earlier than the Substantia nigra.
 There is no cure for PD, but numerous treatments exist to treat the symptoms thus improving quality of life.
 The most used treatment is the dopamine replacement: L-dopa, which proved to be more potent than Dopamine receptor agonists.

 Approximately 50 million people are affected by dementia globally and it is estimated that Alzheimer’s disease (AD) accounts for about 60-70% of these.
 Symptoms of AD include progressive memory loss, decline in cognitive functions and altered behaviors, such as increased aggression.
-The main pathological hallmarks of Alzheimer’s disease are extracellular plaques containing a 4kDa peptide beta-amyloid derived from amyloid precursor protein (APP) and intracellular tangles composed of an hyperphosphorylated form of the microtubules associated protein tau (MAPT).
-Other causes of dementia are vascular dementia characterized by mini-brain infarcts (20-30%), dementia with Lewy Bodies (DLB; 10-15%) a neurodegenerative related to Parkinson’s disease with accumulations of the synaptic protein α-synuclein (SNCA) in brain regions involved in cognitive functions and fronotemporal lobe degeneration (5-10%) a disorder with shared pathological processes with the motoneuron disease ALS and Alzheimer's disease.
+The main pathological hallmarks of Alzheimer’s disease are extracellular plaques containing a 4kDa peptide beta-amyloid derived from amyloid precursor protein (APP) and intracellular tangles composed of a hyperphosphorylated form of the microtubules associated protein tau (MAPT).
+Other causes of dementia are vascular dementia characterized by mini-brain infarcts (20-30%), dementia with Lewy Bodies (DLB; 10-15%) a neurodegenerative related to Parkinson’s disease with accumulations of the synaptic protein α-synuclein (SNCA) in brain regions involved in cognitive functions and frontotemporal lobe degeneration (5-10%) a disorder with shared pathological processes with the motoneuron disease ALS and Alzheimer's disease.
 Proteins associated with frontotemporal dementia are tau protein (MAPT) and mRNA binding proteins TDP43 (TARDBP) and FUS (FUS).

-Selkoe DJ.
-2001.
-Alzheimer's disease: genes, proteins, and therapy.
-Physiol Rev.
+Selkoe DJ., Alzheimer's disease: genes, proteins, and therapy.
+Physiol Rev. (2001)